Mirza-Hassan/React_Native_GamerApp/README.md

-# Game App
+# Customer table

 # Description
-Create a React Native app that displays a list of games, allows users to favourite games, and shows game details.
+Create a new Angular page with a responsive customer table.
+Rows should expand to show an editing form when a button is clicked.

 # Table of Contents